Outdoor Living

 5. Stripping

-Stripping is the dislocation of a pavement surface due to weakening of the adhesion between asphalt and the aggregate.
+Stripping is the dislocation of a pavement surface due to the weakening of the adhesion between asphalt and the aggregate.
 Unlike other damages that occur on the surface, stripping happens when lower layers of the pavement fall apart breaking the upper layers.

 How to Repair Asphalt Pavement